-Form must follow function but form might also dictate function.
+The form must follow function but form might also dictate function.

-In the previous post I listed the roles and responsibilities of formation reconnaissance (the list from Sven) so depending on the formation that is being served, the vehicle and its associated systems, technologies and personnel must match its needs.
+In the previous post, I listed the roles and responsibilities of formation reconnaissance (the list from Sven) so depending on the formation that is being served, the vehicle and its associated systems, technologies and personnel must match its needs.

-Lighter units whose ability to move rapidly may have different needs to others and the secondary roles may take on a greater importance.
+Lighter units whose ability to move rapidly may have different needs to others and the secondary roles may take on greater importance.
 A light armoured vehicle may be compromised when acting in support of an armoured brigade but might be just the ticket for a light role rapid reaction force.

-With FRES SV and Protected Patrol Vehicles like Mastiff we have become increasingly ‘weightier’ and this will inevitably have an impact on operational tempo and agility around the battlespace.
-If all we think we will be doing is counter insurgency and peace enforcement type operations then this might not be all that bad but losing agility means predictability and that is never a good thing.
+With FRES SV and Protected Patrol Vehicles like Mastiff, we have become increasingly ‘weightier’ and this will inevitably have an impact on operational tempo and agility around the battlespace.
+If all we think we will be doing is counter-insurgency and peace enforcement type operations then this might not be all that bad but losing agility means predictability and that is never a good thing.

 The ability to quickly move a light force, equipped with a modest degree of protection/firepower, is still a capability we should strive for and enhance.
-Whether this is air dropping or more likely by helicopter is to some extent, detail.
-In the teeth of increasingly competent air defence systems this might seem an anachronism but mobility and agility allow one to advance from unpredictable locations, cut forces off and apply decisive combat power to rear areas for example.
+Whether this is airdropping or more likely by helicopter is to some extent, detail.
+In the teeth of increasingly competent air defence systems, this might seem an anachronism but mobility and agility allow one to advance from unpredictable locations, cut forces off and apply decisive combat power to rear areas for example.

 This means that some equipment has to fit in the payload and space envelope of helicopters and aircraft.